DaZzleYash/BooksScrapper/README.md

-# BooksScrapper
+# BooksScraper
-Spider for scrapping books for a certain site.
+Spider for scraping books for a certain site.
+Scraping is not something that every site likes to be done on them.
+Beware!
+This Code is Originally designed to scrape a selected site----"https://books.toscrape.com/"